-Baby basics: How to burp your baby
+Baby basics: Why you should and How to burp your baby

 Feeding your baby can be an awkward time for new parents, especially when it comes to burping.
 Here’s a handy guide to help your baby expel excess air from his or her belly.